learn-co-students/redux-crud-to-react-web-040317/README.md

 ## Objectives

-Implement a yelp like application with restaurants and reviews.
+Implement a Yelp-like application with restaurants and reviews.

 ## Overview

-In this lab, we will be practice creating and removing various items.
-We are working with two different resources with each restaurant having many reviews and reviews belonging to a restaurant.
+This exercise is based off a Redux lab some of you may have completed.
+Instead of passing down props, this lab was structured passing down a store and dispatching actions.
+To understand why we use Redux and what it abstracts away, you and your partner will rewrite this as React.

+The code in the master branch is Redux solution to the lab.
+We want you to refactor this into into a working React app which doesn't use a store, reducers or dispatched actions.

 ## Instructions

-1. You'll first need to create a __RestaurantInput__ component that allows a user to create new restaurants.
-You will then need a __Restaurants__ component that displays a list of restaurant, and a __Restaurant__ component which is responsible for each restaurant.
-Users should also be able to delete restaurants, and to implement that you will need to give each restaurant an id.

-> Note To implement ids, it may be worth integrating another library in the reducer called ccuid.
-You can see that we already imported it in the reducer file for you.
-The library will generate a unique id for you:
+1. First discuss the components and how they are related with your partner.
+What components hold state and what components need access to that state as props?
+User the reducers as a guide to tell you how state is structured.
+Use dispatched actions to tell you what components need access to state as props.

+2. For the delete function to work, you will need to give each restaurant an id at the time you create it.
+To make this simple, it may be worth integrating another library into the components where you create the Review and Restaurant objects.
+You can set an id to the return value of this function.

   ```javascript
   import cuid from 'cuid';